arogozhnikov/eindex/README.md

 Right ways to contribute:

-- next time you deal with multidimensional indexing, do this with verboseindex <br />
+- next time you deal with multidimensional indexing, do this with eindex <br />
-  Worked? -> great - [let us know](https://github.com/arogozhnikov/verboseindex/discussions/new?category=show-and-tell); didn't work or unclear how to implement -> post in [discussions](https://github.com/arogozhnikov/verboseindex/discussions)
+  Worked? -> great - [let us know](https://github.com/arogozhnikov/eindex/discussions/new?category=show-and-tell); didn't work or unclear how to implement -> post in [discussions](https://github.com/arogozhnikov/eindex/discussions)
-- if you feel you're already fluent in verboseindex, help others
+- if you feel you're already fluent in eindex, help others
 - alternative guides/tutorials/video-guides are very welcome
 - If you want to translate tutorial to other language and post it somewhere - welcome